DBT85/CC-CP-SCANSat/README.txt

 It's currently got 11 missions for Kerbin, Mun, Minmus, Duna, Ike, Eve, Gilly, Moho, Dres, Jool's Moons and Eeloo included.

-All missions are currently unlocked, meaning that you can get them at any time.
+Some missions are currently unlocked, meaning that you can get them at any time.
 This is for my testing purposes.

-In future:
+Now:
 1) The first Kerbin mission requires that the first SCANSat part be unlocked
 2) The Mun mission requires that 60% LoRes data has been gathered from Kerbin
 3) The Minmus mission requires that 65% LoRes data is gathered from Kerbin and 15% from Mun

+In future:
 4) The second Kerbin mission requires that the second SCANSat part be unlocked.
 Optional mission to de-orbit mission 1.
 5) The Eve Mission requires that 75% LoRes data is gathered from Mun and Minmus.
 It has some optional parts too.
 6) The Mun & Minmus mission requires that 50% Biome data has been collected on Kerbin.
 It has some optional parts too.